Easter Dental Tips to Protect Your Teeth from Sugar Damage

 Healthy Smile at Prime Care Dental Wodonga

-It’s unavoidable that your children’s teeth and chocolate come into touch during Easter, but we’re confident that following these tips will help to minimise the harm.
+During Easter, your children’s teeth and chocolate will inevitably come into contact, but we’re confident that following these tips will help to minimise the harm.

 Child Dental Benefits Schedule in Wodonga